psrc/urbansim/psrc_parcel/data_preparation/README.txt

         and again, make sure that the development_project_proposals directory in your baseyear cache has the most recent version of the attribute 'status_id' (updating this attribute is the result of the development sampling model).
       - invoke the start_run.py command (Step 1.) again
+      - IMPORTANT CLEANUP: Delete the directory 'development_project_proposals' from your baseyear cache directory.

 III.
 Assign buildings to households
 ****